Continuous truss bridge: History

 However, it was possible to avoid these issues to a certain extent through careful design.
 The early European bridges were usually lattice trusses with three to five spans.
 An example was the Boyne Viaduct, built in 1855 in Drogheda, Ireland.
 The first continuous truss bridge in North America was the Lachine Bridge in Montreal, built in 1888, followed by the Sciotoville Bridge in 1916 and the Bessemer & Lake Erie Railroad Bridge in 1918.

 Since the development of computer-aided engineering, continuous truss bridges have become more common.

 Examples

-Some notable continuous truss bridges, with main span lengths :
+Some notable continuous truss bridges, with main span lengths.
+Most of those listed are in North America; for a more comprehensive worldwide list, see :